+WHITE.NET Diagram

+Prerequisite

 The scripts used for refreshing the test publication databases or for production release are in teamsite.

 There are test and production environment for WHITE.NET.
 Every environment includes six publication databases for PHSA, BCEHS, BCCSS, VCH, PHC and FHA.
 The configuration of publication, distribution and subscription of every replication is in the excel file of Publication_Distribution_Subscription_Configuration.